mavericklim91/Modeling-SARS-CoV-2-Nucleotide-Mutations/README.md

 ## Data
 This folder contains the genome sequence data exported from GISAID EpiFlu / NCBI Genbank database:
-* Each data file is provided in a variety of readable text formats (.fasta, .aln, .txt)
+* Each data file is provided in a variety of readable text formats (_.fasta, .aln, .txt_)
-* Text header contains relevant metadata on each sample (sequence ID, collection date, country of origin)
+* Text header contains relevant metadata on each sample (_sequence ID, collection date, country of origin_)
-* Text body contains a string of characters representing the corresponding RNA nucleotides (A,G,T,C)
+* Text body contains a string of characters representing the corresponding RNA nucleotides (_A, G, T, C_)

 > **Sample data file (truncated):**
 >